 There was so much legendary live music when I was a teenager and by the time I was 14 years old I was playing and singing around town in a blues band with my brother Roger.

+So I went to jazz college and took up the tenor saxophone along with playing the piano and singing.
+After a few years playing in London and listening to Sly Stone, Parliament Funkadelic and Quincy Jones, I knew I just wanted to be in America….so I came – because I got the chance!
 My chance was to tour the East Coast with Warner Bros. band Eye to Eye as their keyboard player/backing vocalist and after that tour fell apart I joined fellow Brit.
 Joe Jackson on a world tour for his Night and Day Record.
 That tour lasted a year and was a real high.
 We got to play with the Rolling Stones, the Who and the Grateful Dead and visit Australia and Japan.
 I was truly devoted to being in New York after that experience!

 In 1984 I met and toured with performance artist Laurie Anderson playing keyboards and singing.
 She later went on to make a film and record of that tour called "Home of The Brave" You can find that film on DVD and it is beautifully put together with gorgeous color and innovative techniques for its time.
 Working with Laurie was an incredibly unique experience.
 She is an inspired artist, constantly changing and thinking.
 I played mini-moog bass with my left hand as well as prophet 5 and DX7 synthesizers and dressed up as a ballerina with a concertina.
 It was a lot of fun and her monologues were very inspirational!
 Also in the film are legendary guitarist Adrien Belew , drummer David Van Teigham and the Five Blind Boys From Alabama.